gmartineza/hydra/TROUBLESHOOTING.md

 - All servers have `monitor` user with `REPLICATION CLIENT` privilege
 - ProxySQL configured with `mysql-monitor_username='monitor'` and `mysql-monitor_password='monitor'`
 - SSL disabled for monitoring: `mysql-monitor_ssl='false'`
+- Replicator user uses `mysql_native_password` authentication (not `caching_sha2_password`)
+- Replication configured and running on all nodes:
+  - Master1 replicating from Master2
+  - Master2 replicating from Master1
+  - Slave replicating from Master1

 ---